 - For the Slocum, the refurbishment is typically done by the user.
-The batteries have to be changed, the whole glider to be reballasted and the attitude sensors to be calibrated (compass, pitch.
-Roll).
-In practise a lot of time is spent in other repairs and some additional tools are handy (degassing pump for instance) - For the Seaglider, the manufacturer (iRobot) expects users to use iRobot's refurbishment service.
+In theory there is only the batteries to be changed but in practise a lot of time is spent in repairs.
+Some additional tools are handy (degassing pump, ballasting facilities) - For the Seaglider, the manufacturer (iRobot) expects users to use iRobot's refurbishment service.
 But this can be expensive and requires sending the glider to the USA.
-In response to users requests iRobot offers a training course to teach engineers how to re-battery and ballast a Seaglider in their own laboratory. - There is less experience with Spray gliders in Europe but the refurbishment is typically done by the user in a very similar way as for slocums.
+In response to users requests it iRobot offer a training course to teach engineers how re-battery and ballast a Seaglider in their own laboratory. - There is very little experience with Spray gliders in Europe.